m1ch3al/flipper-zero-dev-tutorial/08_gui_programming_pt1/advanced_gui_pt1/README.md

-# Need finish to write comment in the code
+# Need finish to write comments in the code